-- 1. The schematic plan on sheet one should also be updated to illustrate the building height diagram illustrated on sheet 4.
-The heights for those areas should be referenced in Section VI, Design Guidelines. - 2.
-Petitioner should remove the general nature of note VI.c.2, by including a commitment to the dimensions of the height reductions/stepbacks illustrated on sheet four's height diagram and added to the conditional notes.
-The elevations illustrated on sheet one should also match the height diagram on sheet 4 to provide clarity on the stepbacks and reductions in height along McDowell and Alexander Streets. - 3.
+- The schematic plan on sheet one should also be updated to illustrate the building height diagram illustrated on sheet 4.
+The heights for those areas should be referenced in Section VI, Design Guidelines.
+ADDRESSED - Petitioner should remove the general nature of note VI.c.2, by including a commitment to the dimensions of the height reductions/stepbacks illustrated on sheet four's height diagram and added to the conditional notes.
+The elevations illustrated on sheet one should also match the height diagram on sheet 4 to provide clarity on the stepbacks and reductions in height along McDowell and Alexander Streets.
+ADDRESSED - 3.
 Please provide examples of the green screen that may be utilized in note VI.f.
-If examples are the images provided on sheet 4, please make reference to those images. - 4.
-Remove language regarding maximum development that makes reference to the SF excluding residential support uses on sheet one. - 5.
+If examples are the images provided on sheet 4, please make reference to those images.
+ADDRESSED - 4.
+Remove language regarding maximum development that makes reference to the SF excluding residential support uses on sheet one.
+ADDRESSED - 5.
 Enhanced landscaping should be provided (labeled and added to conditional notes) in a similar fashion as what is being proposed for the parking structure in the area where the illustrated plaza/amenity area is shown against rear yards of adjacent SFR.
-Petitioner should clarify if trees or shrubs will be planted in these areas along with a number of each. - 6.
-Modify note III.b to state "site will provide 213 parking spaces" or the maximum number that may be built. - 7.
-Trash pickup should be internal to the site and the structure should accommodate the height and maneuvering area needed. - 8.
-Provide mitigation measures in the conditional notes to replace the mature tree located in the 36th Street Plaza area if best practices are not enough to save the tree. - 9.
+Petitioner should clarify if trees or shrubs will be planted in these areas along with a number of each.
+ADDRESSED - 6.
+Modify note III.b to state "site will provide 213 parking spaces" or the maximum number that may be built.
+ADDRESSED - 7.
+Trash pickup should be internal to the site and the structure should accommodate the height and maneuvering area needed.
+ISSUE RESCINDED.
+Petitioner has lowered height of deck to better transition from 36th Street to adjacent residential uses, eliminating the potential for internal trash pickup.
+Petitioner has provided internal compactor and commits to providing a pad or grate for the roll-out(s). - 8.
+Provide mitigation measures in the conditional notes to replace the mature tree located in the 36th Street Plaza area if best practices are not enough to save the tree.
+ADDRESSED - 9.
 Please include the location of the large mature tree in the northern corner of the site (may be in alleyway).
-Petitioner should commit to the preservation the tree with conditional notes listing best practices to preserve the tree, and mitigation measures if the preservation is not possible. - 10.
-Annotate the amenity area and list potential programming elements that will be located adjacent to single family residential uses. - 11.
-Remove the optional provisions requested to allow mechanical and utility equipment to encroach within setbacks.
+Petitioner should commit to the preservation the tree with conditional notes listing best practices to preserve the tree, and mitigation measures if the preservation is not possible.